hzhang-7/AC215_InstaCap/README.md

 --------
 **Note**: The `persistant-folder` and `secrets` are folders that are in the local directory (not pushed to GitHub).
 The `notebooks` folder contains code that is not part of any containers (e.g. EDA, reports, etc) and the `references` folder contains references.
 Currently, we have two `.ipynb` notebooks in our `notebooks` folder related to initial modeling experimentation (finetuning BLIP, creating/training our custom model).

+## Application Design Document

+Here is a link to our [Application Design Document](https://docs.google.com/document/d/1nfIAfQsc5jb_c3mEyVgnvpwIUKysTz3JKVl3y6ujsDg/edit?usp=sharing).

 ## Project
 We develop an application for personalized Instagram caption generation based on context from a given photo and a user specified tone.
-A user can upload a post they would like to caption along with a tone (e.g. quirky, funny, serious, happy, etc) for the caption.
+A user can upload a photo they would like to caption along with a tone (e.g. quirky, funny, serious, happy, etc) for a unique relevant caption to use for their Instagram post.
 Our solution includes a robust pipeline with a backend API service and a frontend application implemented with React.
 Our user-facing application ties in various components from our previous milestones.

 A brief overview of our application is as so:
 1. User uploads an image